hpc/charliecloud/doc/ch-test.rst

     If :code:`TEST` is also given, then run only tests with name containing that string, skipping the others.
 The separator is a literal colon.
-If the string contains shell metacharacters such as space, you'll need to quote the argument to protect it from the shell.
+If the string contains shell metacharacters such as space, you’ll need to quote the argument to protect it from the shell.

 Scope is specified with: